ElectricalGang

 The simplest and most common step that is recommended for almost every electronic device is to reboot it.
 Rebooting any electronic device can help remove any bad part of the code that exists in the system’s memory, thus restoring the device.

-For the power cycle, unplug your Roku device from its power source, wait at least 1 to 2 minutes and then plug it in again.
+For the power cycle, unplug your Roku device from its power source, wait for at least 1 to 2 minutes, and then plug it in again.
 This will reboot your device, from where the stream will start with audio and video in sync this time.

 Change Audio Settings to “Stereo”